 Rather than separate completely from the night’s activities, some Christians give Gospel tracts along with treats to children who come to their homes and make Halloween an opportunity to witness for Christ.
 Others offer safe places for lighthearted fun.

-**This article originally appeared on billygraham.org.
+**This article originally appeared on billygraham.org, published with permission.